brooks/mac-dev-setup/README.md

 [Download](https://www.virtualbox.org/wiki/Downloads) and start the installer and follow the instructions.

-## Adobe Apps

-Go to the [Adobe Creative Cloud](https://creative.adobe.com/join/starter) site and set up an account.
-You'll download the creative cloud app which will allow you to download 30 day trial versions of any application you may need.
-Monsoon can provide licenses as needed when the trial version of the application has expired.

 ## Apps

 Other apps to download:

 - [Slack](https://slack.com/) Group chat and IM for teams.
-- [Yeoman](http://yeoman.io/): Follow the download instructions.
-You should already have grunt, but you want yeoman and bower too.
-- [Dropbox](https://www.dropbox.com/): Design shares assets and wireframes and comps with us through Dropbox.
-You need a dropbox account with your work email.
 - [Google Drive](https://drive.google.com/): File syncing to the cloud too!
 I use Google Docs a lot to collaborate with others (edit a document with multiple people in real-time!), and sometimes upload other non-Google documents (pictures, etc.), so the app comes in handy for that. **(Free for 5GB)**
-- [Dillinger](http://dillinger.io/): Dillinger is a free, open source markdown editor in the browser.
-Use the hosted app or download it yourself.
-- Spaces: Multiple desktop feature.
-Support page for OS X 10.6 [here](http://support.apple.com/kb/ht1624)
-- [Alfred](http://www.alfredapp.com/): Application hot-launching.
-Open with Option + Space and start typing what you're looking for.
-Does lots of other cool stuff.
 - [SizeUp](http://www.irradiatedsoftware.com/sizeup/): A window management tool.
 Maps shortcuts that arrange your windows into neat little halves/quadrants/etc.  It's a paid app with an unlimited trial period, the caveat being that it will bug you with a "Buy a license prompt" every so often.